smartheim/ui-maintenance/README.md

 ### Static pages

 Each html file in `src/` is an independant html file.
-That means that the html markup for the basic layout need to be repeated for each page.
-Thanks to css, that is minimal though.

-A build system (Gulp) is in place to process html files anyway.
+A build system (Gulp) is in place to copy, but also process html files.
 For one to implement i18n (translations) and the other reason is to save us from repetitive html like navigation areas.
 Html partials are used like this: